 II.
 Background Information and Regulatory History

 The Coast Guard is issuing this temporary rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
 553(b)).
 This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when the agency for good cause finds that those procedures are “impracticable, unnecessary, or contrary to the public interest.”
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because it is impracticable.
-It is impracticable to publish an NPRM because we must establish this safety zone by May 24, 2019, and we lack sufficient time to provide reasonable comment period and then consider those comments before issuing the rule.
-The NPRM process would delay the establishment of the safety zone until after the date of the event and compromise public safety.
+It is impracticable to publish an NPRM because we must establish the safety zone by August 30, 2019 and lack sufficient time to request comments and respond to those comments before the zone must be established.

 Under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-Delaying the effective date of this rule would be impracticable and contrary to public interest because immediate action is necessary to protect persons, vessels and the marine environment from the potential hazards associated with the fireworks display.
+Delaying the effective date of this rule would be contrary to the public interest because immediate action is needed to provide for public safety and mitigation of potential hazards associated with the fireworks display.

 III.
 Legal Authority and Need for Rule

 The Coast Guard is issuing this rule under authority in 46 U.S.C.
-70034.
-The Captain of the Port Sector Ohio Valley (COTP) has determined that potential hazards associated with a fireworks display taking place over this section of the Kanawha River will be a safety concern for anyone within a one-mile stretch of the waterway.
-This rule is needed to protect persons, vessels, and the marine environment in the navigable waters within the safety zone before, during, and after the scheduled fireworks display.
+70034 (previously 33 U.S.C.
+1231).
+The Captain of the Port Sector Ohio Valley (COTP) has determined that potential hazards associated with the fireworks display on August 30, 2019 will be a safety concern for anyone from mile marker 58.1 to 59.1 on the Kanawha River.
+This rule is needed to protect personnel, vessels, and the marine environment in the navigable waters within the safety zone before during and after the fireworks display.